-Prerequisite: ENG 102.
+Prerequisite: ENG 102; sophomore or higher status.
 A study of the nutrients; their sources, functions, and utilization; their relationship to health and development.
 Examines the need for reliable nutrition information, education, and dietetics.
 3 credits.

-ESS 310 PRINCIPLES AND PSYCHOLOGY OF COACHING
+ESS 310 PRINCIPLES OF COACHING